Natural Law Party (United States)

 The Natural Law Party (NLP) is a political party in Michigan.
-It was a national political party in the United States affiliated with the international Natural Law Party.
-It was founded in 1992.
+It was a national political party in the United States, founded in 1992, affiliated with the international Natural Law Party.
 Beginning in 2004, many of its state chapters dissolved.
-The party's Michigan chapter is still active as of 2022.
+The party's Michigan chapter is still active as of 2024.

 The party proposed that political problems could be solved through alignment with the unified field of all the laws of nature through the use of the Transcendental Meditation and TM-Sidhi programs.
 Leading members of the party were associated with Maharishi Mahesh Yogi, leader of the Transcendental Meditation movement.

-The American version of the Natural Law Party ran John Hagelin as its presidential candidate in 1992, 1996, 2000 and Ralph Nader in 2008.
+The national version of the Natural Law Party ran John Hagelin as its presidential candidate in 1992, 1996 and 2000.
 The party also ran congressional and local candidates.
 It attempted to merge with the Reform Party in 2000.
 Several state affiliates have kept their ballot positions and have allied with other small parties.

 Political stand

 "Natural Law" referred to "the ultimate source of order and harmony displayed throughout creation."
 Harmony with Natural Law could be accomplished by the practice of Transcendental Meditation and more advanced techniques.

 The NLP proposed that a government subsidized group of 7,000 advanced meditators known as Yogic Flyers would lower nationwide stress, reduce unemployment, raise the gross national product, improve health, reduce crime, and make the country invincible to foreign attack.
 Hagelin called it a "practical, field-tested, scientifically proven" solution.
 TM would be taught to the military, to students, in prisons, and to ordinary citizens.

 Hagelin predicted that implementation of the program would result in $1 trillion in savings from reduced costs for medical care, criminal prosecutions and prisons, national defense, and other government expenses.
 It recommended adoption of the Grace Commission reforms.
 The party supported a flat tax.

 Election-related proposals included replacing the Electoral College with popular vote, automatic voter registration, public funding of campaigns, reducing the campaign season, and the elimination of political action committees.

 Civil rights planks included equal rights for women and homosexuals, replacing bans on abortion with prevention programs, and a national referendum on capital punishment.
 It opposed the legalization of drugs.
 In 1992, it suggested the appointment of former Secretary of State George Shultz as drug czar.

 It endorsed organic, sustainable agriculture, renewable energy, and conservation.

 Slogans included: "Only a new seed will yield a new crop", and "bring the light of science into politics".
 Catchphrases included: "prevention-oriented solutions" and "conflict-free politics".

-As of 2018 the Natural Law Party of Michigan has adopted a policy of acceptance with the chairman of the party stating “My belief is right wing, left wing, same bird.
+As of 2018 the Natural Law Party of Michigan has adopted a policy of acceptance with the chairman of the party stating "My belief is right wing, left wing, same bird.
 We still try to educate people on the concepts of the Natural Law Party, of scientific solutions to government.
-But by the same token if you’ve got different ideas we won’t keep you out.”
+But by the same token if you've got different ideas we won't keep you out."